sting-ioc/sting/docs/dagger.md

   `com.squareup:javapoet` which are commonly used in other annotation processors and occasionally cause conflicts when different annotation processors are using different versions of these libraries.

-* Sting components can be annotated with the {@api_url: @Eager::Eager} annotation will result in the component being constructed when the injector is constructed.
+* Sting components can be annotated with the {@link: sting.Eager @Eager} annotation will result in the component being constructed when the injector is constructed.
 Lazy components are those without this annotation and will be constructed the first time they are accessed.
 This is particularly useful in a web context when components will often register event listeners when they are constructed.

-* Sting supports the {@api_url: @Typed::Typed} annotation to control the types published by a component.
+* Sting supports the {@link: sting.Typed @Typed} annotation to control the types published by a component.
 The same capability is present within dagger but it that the bindings are declared using a `@dagger.Module` annotated type which is significantly more verbose.